alronz/b2c-database-selection/Redis/Basic Features/commands.md

 (integer) 3
 ````

-PFMERGE is mainly used to merge multiple Hyperloglog together into a unique Hyperloglog and eleminate duplicates.
-The result is stored into a destination Hyperloglog
+"PFMERGE" is used mainly to merge multiple Hyperloglog together into a unique Hyperloglog and eliminate any duplicates.
+The result is stored then into a destination Hyperloglog

 ````
 redis> PFADD hll1 foo bar zap a